-Of course, several city landmarks cannot be missed, the most important is a visit to Mannekin-Pis, which when read carefully accurately describes the statue of a boy peeing.
+Of course, several city landmarks cannot be missed, the most important is a visit to Manneken-Pis, which when read carefully accurately describes the statue of a boy peeing.
 After that rather weird tradition, visitors are free to roam Brussels' larger highlights mostly walkable from the heart of Brussels, the Grand Place.

 The ancient Hotel de Ville is Brussels best example of early architecture and is almost as grand a sight as the Royal Palace.
 Several of the best museums in the world include the Museum of Ancient Art and the Museum of Modern Art, both housing Brussels best art treasures.
 For the rest, much like the Belgians, relax, enjoy and take it all in between pints of the city's best attraction, Belgium beer.

 The Grand Place is the heart of Brussels and has been since the Middle Ages.
 One of Europe's more beautiful squares,…